Jaso1024/Refining-Generated-Videos/README.md

 | REGIS-Fuse, I=8  | 125.32 ± 6                         |

-REGIS-UI=2 achieved the best performance, reducing the FVD to 115.36 ± 6, a noticeable improvement over the baseline VideoFusion model.
+REGIS-U achieved the best performance, reducing the FVD to 115.36 ± 6, a noticeable improvement over the baseline VideoFusion model.

 ### Improved Fidelity for High-Movement Videos